-Technical assistance is available for applicants in the Redevelopment and Housing Department (200 Civic Center Way, 3rd Floor) during the two Technical Assistance days (Nov.
-9th & 10th 1 p.m. - 5 p.m.) or Monday through Friday by appointment or walk in, 8:00 a.m. to 5:00 p.m. until the application deadline (December 4, 2009).
+Technical assistance is available for applicants in the Redevelopment and Housing Department (200 Civic Center Way, 3rd Floor) Monday through Friday from 8 am to 5 pm, by appointment until the day before the application deadline (December 14, 2010).
 If you would like to request an appointment, please call (619) 441-1710.

 8. Can I attach additional pages or letter of support to my application?

 No, staff will remove information provided that is not specifically requested in the RFP.